mjfdevere5/mac-setup-old/README.md

 4. Run the various dotfiles in `install` and `defaults`

-5. Manually install those remaining apps I use which aren't on brew cask: ClipMenu, The Unarchiver, ToDoist
+5. Manually install those remaining apps I use which aren't on brew cask: ClipMenu, The Unarchiver, ToDoist, LightsOff, Tuxera NTFS

 6. Log into Dropbox and sync files.
 Once done, run `mackup restore` to sync settings